mongodb/terraform-provider-mongodbatlas/docs/data-sources/advanced_clusters.md

 # Data Source: mongodbatlas_clusters

-`mongodbatlas_cluster` describes all Advanced Clusters by the provided project_id.
+`mongodbatlas_advanced_cluster` describes all Advanced Clusters by the provided project_id.
 The data source requires your Project ID.

 -> **NOTE:** Groups and projects are synonymous terms.
 You may find group_id in the official documentation.